Daniel-20051/learning-management-system/ADMIN_STRUCTURE_GUIDE.md

 ## Overview
 This document outlines the new admin system structure for the Learning Management System (LMS).
 The system has been restructured to clearly separate **Staff** (previously Admin) and **Super Admin** (now Admin) roles.

+> **Important:** The super admin experience now lives inside the standalone `admin-app/` project.
+All paths mentioned below reference `admin-app/src`.

+## Deployment & URLs

+- Deploy `admin-app` to a dedicated domain or subdomain (e.g. `https://admin.example.com`)
+- Deploy the student/staff portal from the repository root as before
+- Main portal requires `VITE_ADMIN_PORTAL_URL` so the "Login as Admin" button can redirect to the admin deployment
+- Admin portal can optionally use `VITE_MAIN_APP_URL` for the "Back to student login" action

 ## Structure Changes

 ### Previous Structure